 Camouflage

+Now we can take a look on the only mock server, that offer gRPC support “by default”.
 Camouflage is npm-installable application.
 Code is available in github repo.
 Again, we re-use protofiles from previous examples to check how mocking can be implemented.

 After installing camouflage it should be initiated: